Pour-Over Will (England & Wales)

 Estate Planning Checklist (England & Wales)

-Create a comprehensive Estate Planning Checklist for England and Wales.
+Create a detailed Estate Planning Checklist for England and Wales.
 Record your personal details, assets, liabilities, existing planning documents (Will, Lasting Powers of Attorney, trusts), beneficiary designations, IHT planning measures, funeral wishes, and professional contacts — fully aligned with the Wills Act 1837, Mental Capacity Act 2005, and Inheritance Tax Act 1984.